mementologists/millefeuille/CONTRIBUTING.md

 git log
 ```

-and counting how many commits you have made, e.g. 5.
+and counting how many commits you have made.

 Then, start an interactive rebase by using this command in your branch: